 - strengthening notification and consent requirements to ensure consumers can make informed decisions about the personal data they allow digital platforms to collect.

-The examples below are hypothetical and outline how the ACCC alleges Google’s conduct may have allowed Google to collect data when “Location History” was switched off.
+Examples are hypothetical and outline how the ACCC alleges Google’s conduct may have allowed Google to collect data when “Location History” was switched off.

 Hypothetical Example A